On Rigid Origami II: Quadrilateral Creased Papers: Justification for the possible types presented

-When stitching different types of rigid-foldable Kokotsakis quadrilateral, vertices that are shared between the quadrilaterals must of course be of the same type.
-Note that if two Kokotsakis quadrilaterals cannot stitch with each other, switching a strip (see Definition \ref{defn: switching}) cannot make them stitchable since it does not change the type of a vertex, at most switching from deltoid to antideltoid, or isogram to antiisogram.
+When stitching different types of rigid-foldable Kokotsakis quadrilaterals, vertices that are shared between the quadrilaterals must be of the same type.
+Note that if two Kokotsakis quadrilaterals cannot stitch with each other, switching a strip cannot make them stitchable since it does not change the type of a vertex, at most switching from deltoid to antideltoid, or isogram to antiisogram.
 We also need to check whether other relations among the existing sector angles are compatible with the new Kokotsakis quadrilateral we plan to stitch.

-Type 1.1 can only stitch with itself, forming one category of large rigid-foldable quadrilateral creased paper, called \textit{orthodiagonal} (Section \ref{subsection: orthodiagonal}).
-The geometric properties mentioned in Section \ref{subsection: orthodiagonal} can be examined directly.
+Type 1.1 can only stitch with itself, forming one type of rigid-foldable quadrilateral creased paper, called \textit{orthodiagonal} (Section \ref{subsection: orthodiagonal}).
+The geometric properties mentioned can be examined directly.
 We have considered possible rotation of Kokotsakis quadrilaterals, but it does not increase the variation.

-For type 2, stitching with itself forms one category of large rigid-foldable quadrilateral creased paper, called \textit{isogonal} (Section \ref{subsection: isogonal}).
-Other stitching possibilities of type 2 are included in the discussions on type 5.

-For other types we provide a Proposition to a further discussion.
+For other types of Kokotsakis quadrilaterals a proposition is provided for further discussion.

-\begin{prop} \begin{enumerate} [(1)] \item For any type of rigid-foldable Kokotsakis quadrilateral, if the 8 sector angles around two adjacent vertices are given and compatible with the constraints on sector angles, there is enough design freedom to solve for the other 8 sector angles. \item For types 5, 6, 7.2, 7.4, 7.5, 7.7, 7.8 and 7.9, if the given 12 sector angles around three vertices are compatible with the constraints on sector angle, then if the unsolved vertex is an (anti)isogram, there is enough design freedom for the other 4 sector angles. \item For type 7.6, if the given 12 sector angles around three vertices are compatible with the constraints on sector angles, then if the unsolved vertex is elliptic, there is enough design freedom for the other 4 sector angles. \item For other types, even if the given 12 sector angles around three vertices are compatible with the constraints on sector angles.
+\begin{prop} \begin{enumerate} [(1)] \item For any type of rigid-foldable Kokotsakis quadrilateral, if the 8 sector angles around two adjacent vertices are given and compatible with the constraints on sector angles, there is enough design freedom to solve the other 8 sector angles. \item Only for types 4, 5, 6.2, 6.4, 6.5, 6.7, 6.8 and 6.9, if the given 12 sector angles around three vertices are compatible with the constraints on sector angles, then if the unsolved vertex is an (anti)isogram, there is enough design freedom to solve the other 4 sector angles. \item For type 6.6, if the given 12 sector angles around three vertices are compatible with the constraints on sector angles, then if the unsolved vertex is elliptic, there is enough design freedom to solve the other 4 sector angles. \item For other types, even if the given 12 sector angles around three vertices are compatible with the constraints on sector angles.
 Generically there is no solution for the other 4 sector angles. \end{enumerate} \end{prop}